1031-Systems/1031_Delivery/Pololu/README.md

 playback state.
 This may be disabled if input buttons designated for the main control functions are available attached directly to the Maestros.
 However, it is very useful for development and debugging purposes.
 Trust me on this!

+The easiest way to run Maestro_Animator is to drag and drop a directory containing the desired animations to be played onto the Maestro_Animator desktop icon.
+Note that if there is no Maestro controller attached to the system the software will generally crash and burn.

 ## Installing the Maestro(s)